 Gettysburg College is committed to providing $12,500 per academic year to twelve students who are selected to participate in the Yellow Ribbon Program.
 The VA will match this contribution.

 2017-18 Academic Year Sample Yellow Ribbon Award

 $11,328* (Basic Allowance for Housing- estimate, 8 months)

 $1,000* (books stipend, approx. $500 per semester)

 * paid directly to the student

 The Yellow Ribbon Agreement is for a full academic year, which VA defines as August 1 to July 31.
 The amount the institution chooses to contribute to a student may change with a new agreement for a new academic year.
-Gettysburg College will fund twelve students through this program for the 2016-17 and 2017-2018 academic years.
+Gettysburg College will fund twelve students through this program in the 20187-18 and 2018-19 academic year.

 The Department of Veterans Affairs determines eligibility for benefits through the Post-9/11 GI Bill® including the Yellow Ribbon Program.
-Only individuals entitled to the maximum benefit rate (100% level, based on service requirements) may receive Yellow Ribbon Program funding.
-Your Certificate of Eligibility will advise if your service meets the requirements for the Yellow Ribbon Program.
-You must submit your Certificate of Eligibility to Gettysburg College.
-The Registrar's Office will certify your enrollment to the VA.
+Your Certificate of Eligibility will advise if your service meets the requirements for the Yellow Ribbon Program (eligibility at the 100% level).